IBM Cloud Docs

 3. Specify the VDC name and select the resource group.

-4. Select the region, Cloud Director instance, and resource pool.
+• For VDCs that are not highly available, select the region, Cloud Director instance, and resource pool.
 The instance and resource pool names are filtered based on the region setting.

-• To order a network edge, ensure that the toggle for Create with network edge is on and specify the edge type.
-Edge storage costs might occur.
+• To order a network edge, ensure that the toggle for Create with network edge is on and complete the following steps.

 7. Review the included services, cost, accept the terms, and click Create to submit the VDC order.